Computing Strong Game-Theoretic Strategies in Jotto: Abstract

 \section{Abstract}

 We develop a new approach that computes approximate equilibrium strategies in Jotto, a popular word game.
-Jotto is an extremely large two-player game of imperfect information; its game tree has many orders of magnitude more states than games previously studied, including no-limit Texas Hold'em poker.
+Jotto is an extremely large two-player game of imperfect information; its game tree has many orders of magnitude more states than games previously studied, including no-limit Texas hold 'em.
 To address the fact that the game is so large, we propose a novel strategy representation called oracular form, in which we do not explicitly represent a strategy, but rather appeal to an oracle that quickly outputs a sample move from the strategy's distribution.
 Our overall approach is based on an extension of the fictitious play algorithm to this oracular setting.
-We make several interesting observations from the computed strategies and demonstrate the superior\-ity of our algorithm over a benchmark algorithm.
+We demonstrate the superiority of our computed strategies over the strategies computed by a benchmark algorithm, both in terms of head-to-head and worst-case performance.